Book Review: India Dark by Kirsty Murray

+Is anyone else drooling over this cover?
+Because it is gorgeous.
+Even though I have an ARC, kindly provided by Templar, I’m very tempted to buy the published book simply so I can have that cover on my book shelf!
 If anyone’s looking for something a bit different in historical YA, or simply YA in general, I would urge you to pick up India Dark.
 I’m a big fan of historical fiction and even more so when it’s inspired or based on real characters or a real event, and particularly if it’s one based on events that aren’t as well known.

 India Dark is kind of like a mixture of everything I enjoy reading, a book for both younger and older readers, engaging but flawed characters, some insight into different cultures, a theatrical background, historical setting and a glimpse into a very different way of life.
 The story is based on a real theatre troupe from the 1880′s, Pollard’s Lilliputian Opera Company, which closed in 1910 when the children walked out and refused to tour with their manager any more.